divorce for harm Egypt • Egypt fault-based divorce procedure • evidence for harm Egypt divorce • foreigners divorce in Egypt

 - Serious, repeated insult or humiliation undermining dignity and making cohabitation unreasonable.

 The court weighs credibility and consistency across documents and witness statements.
-A well-prepared file tells a coherent story,
+A well-prepared file tells a coherent story, cross-referenced to dates, reports, and correspondence.

 Evidence strategy — building a persuasive case